abbreviatedman/spellbound/data/quotes.md

 614
 00:30:33,954 --> 00:30:36,414
 And I know that that
-sounds stupid, but I just...
+sounds stupid, but I just…

 615
 00:30:36,450 --> 00:30:39,050